samsaq/COMP4321X-SearchEngine/README.md

 # COMP4321X-SearchEngine
-Repo for classwork in COMP4321X, working on the class's search engine project Usage instructions will be included here later
+Repo for classwork in COMP4321X, working on the class's search engine project.
+Usage instructions will be included here later.